 He turned and raised his thin, left arm into the air, pointing into the blue expanse like some kind of tired captain.
 And he managed to get out just one word: “home.”

 Death teaches us that we’re foreigners here, exiles.
 All of our limitations culminate in the most terrifying limitation: our limited breath.
 Home cannot be found here.
 It is in another country, continents away, beyond the ocean of familiarity.
-As the wise mole said in Charlie Mackesy’s brilliant little book: “I think everyone is just trying to get home.”
+As the wise mole said in Charlie Mackesy’s brilliant little book: “I think everyone is just trying to get home" (The Boy, the Mole, the Fox and the Horse).

 We enjoy our temporary stand-ins for home.
 As I write these words, I sit at the kitchen table that’s held a thousand meals before me.
 My back knows this chair.
 My elbows know the proud-grained oak surface.
 My fingers caress the grain and the barren nail holes of the old barn wood I’ve sanded down.
 This is my home.
 But I know I can’t stay here forever.
 And that limitation makes me a foreigner, an exile.

-But as Eugene Peterson wrote, “Exile is the worst that reveals the best.”
+But as Eugene Peterson wrote, “Exile is the worst that reveals the best” (Run with the Horses, p.
+152).
 If I’m not fully home here, then I will be fully home elsewhere.
 My father knew that as he pointed into the blue sky on that May afternoon.

 The limit of life makes foreigners of us all.